 Account Executive

-- Led internal sales efforts as the start-up expanded year on year
+- Led internal sales efforts as the start-up grew year on year

 - Introduced and analysed sales strategies to iteratively improve lead generation performance